From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Results and Analyses

-In the previous section we highlighted the important role of the loop (Cys480-Cys488) in the context of the average behaviour of the SARS-CoV2-ACE2 Receptor complex.
+In the previous section we highlighted the important role of the loop (Cys480-Cys488) in the context of the average behaviors of the SARS-CoV2-ACE2 Receptor complex.
 This nine-residue loop consisting of the sequence -CNGVEGFNC-, is loaded with structurally influential amino acids.
-First, it is long enough to latch on to helix 1 of the ACE2 Receptor and also is able to interact with residues like Met82, Tyr83.
+First, it is long enough to latch on to helix 1 of the ACE2 Receptor and interacts with residues like Met82, Tyr83.
 The two glycine residues (482 and 485) of the loop allow high flexibility, thus accommodating various conformations required at different functional states.
-For example, one of the cliques of the End structure (Figure \ref{fig:selec}c) is made up of N481 and F486 with M82 of the Receptor protein.
+For example, one of the cliques of the End structure (Fig \ref{Fig 7}(c)) is made up of N481 and F486 with M82 of the Receptor protein.

 A majority of RBD residues of SARS-CoV2 interact with the first 2 helices (ranging from Gln24 to Tyr41) and a few other residues (e.g.,N330, K353, R357, R393) of the ACE2 Receptor.
 They act as player nodes of the two parties.
-The collection of cliques and communities from the three selected structures in Figure \ref{fig:selec} (a, b, c) clearly demonstrates the subtle structural diversity brought out by the same set of nodes by regrouping differently.
-A collection of them and rearrangements with respect to the interface region of the complex is shown in Figure \ref{fig:IFCl}.
+The collection of cliques and communities from the three selected structures in Figs \ref{Fig 7} (a, b, c) clearly demonstrates the subtle structural diversity brought out by the same set of nodes by regrouping differently.
+A collection of them and rearrangements with respect to the interface region of the complex is shown in Fig \ref{Fig 9}.